AUC-Woodruff-Library/GaNCH-data/README.md

 ### Workflow

 * Compile (Jul – Sep, 2019).
-Graduate Student Assistant (GSA) will use a curated list of [data sources](/data/data_sources.md) as a starting point.
-Data from each source will be reformatted into a CSV spreadsheet.
+Graduate Student Assistant (GSA) uses a curated list of [data sources](/data/data_sources.md) as a starting point.
+Data from each source is reformatted into its own spreadsheet matching a [CSV template](/data/TEMPLATE.csv).
-  * HTML lists (like GAMAG) will be reformatted into CSV by hand using [VS Code's multi-cursor](https://code.visualstudio.com/docs/getstarted/tips-and-tricks#_multi-cursor-selection) capabilities for batch editing.
+  * HTML lists (like GAMAG) are reformatted into CSV by hand using [VS Code's multi-cursor](https://code.visualstudio.com/docs/getstarted/tips-and-tricks#_multi-cursor-selection) capabilities for batch editing.
-  * Straightforward tables (like GPLSV) will be harvested using the [HTML Table to CSV/Excel Converter](http://www.convertcsv.com/html-table-to-csv.htm)
+  * Straightforward tables (like GPLSV) are harvested using the [HTML Table to CSV/Excel Converter](http://www.convertcsv.com/html-table-to-csv.htm)
-  * Complex tables (like GHRAC) will be harvested using a simple python script which will dump data into a pipe-delimited text file, which can then be reformatted into CSV by hand using VS Code's multi-cursor capabilities for batch editing.
+  * Complex tables (like GHRAC) are harvested using simple python scripts which dump data into pipe-delimited text files.
+These are then imported into Excel, reformatted, and exported as CSV.
 * Update (Oct – Dec, 2019).
-GSA will use web, email, and phone research to confirm that the data is correct and add any updates as necessary.
+GSA uses web, email, and phone research to confirm that the data is correct and add any updates as necessary.
   * [Phone Script](/docs/phone_script.md)
 * Source (Oct – Dec, 2019).
-Each item will be sourced with references to allow for verification of the updates.
+Each item is sourced with references to allow for verification of the updates.
-  * Web-based references will be captured and dated using the Internet Archive Wayback Machine's [Save Page Now](https://web.archive.org/save) tool.
+  * Web-based references are captured and dated using the Internet Archive Wayback Machine's [Save Page Now](https://web.archive.org/save) tool.
 * Reconcile (Jan, 2020).
-Using OpenRefine, the spreadsheet will be reconciled against Wikidata’s schema.
+Using OpenRefine, the spreadsheets are reconciled against Wikidata’s schema.
 * Upload (Feb, 2020).
-Updates will be uploaded to Wikidata.
+Updates are uploaded to Wikidata.
 * Access (Feb - Apr, 2020).
-Web Developer will create a website to display results at the City, County, and State level.
+Web Developer creates a website to display results at the City, County, and State level.
 * Maintain (Mar – May, 2020).
-Web Developer will create an automated process to email NCHs annually to request updates.
-Partner organizations (see below) will assist in annual updates.
+Web Developer creates an automated process to email NCHs annually to request updates.
+[Partner organizations](/docs/project_partners.md) assist in annual updates.
 * Promote (Apr – Jun, 2020).
-Partner organizations have expressed an interest in providing outreach to NCHs.
+Partner organizations provide outreach to NCHs.

-## Data

-* [Data Dictionary](/data/data_dictionary.md) - Mapping metadata fields to Wikidata's schema
-* [Data Sources](/data/data_sources.md) - Where we're getting the directory information
-* [Data Actions](/data/data_actions.md) - Step-by-step tracker of what we did